jaigeye/find-CLSID/README.md

 In my case, I chose my local user's modules directory but putting it in `system32\WindowsPowerShell\` should make it available to all users*.

-Move the directory `whoseCLSID` with its single `whoseCLSID.psm1` file to the chosen directory.
-After moving it, run `Import-Module whoseCLSID -verbose`.
+Move the directory `findCLSID` with its single `findCLSID.psm1` file to the chosen directory.
+After moving it, run `Import-Module findCLSID -verbose`.
 If no errors return, run `Find-CLSID` in a stand-alone window:

 ![](Images/success.png)